Tesla’s long-awaited pickup truck was finally unveiled last night, and today the whole automotive world is abuzz. Check out all the specs below.

 Musk was quick on his feet: “We’ll fix it in post,” he said.
 Should’ve quit while they were ahead is probably more like it.
 But operating safely within his limits does not seem to be in Musk’s DNA.

-From overly ambitious production estimates to boldly designed, crazy fast vehicles to sketchy real-world beta testing, Musk has consistently run Tesla following the Silicon Valley dictum of move fast and break things.
+From overly ambitious production estimates and boldly designed, crazy fast vehicles to sketchy real-world beta testing, Musk has consistently run Tesla following the Silicon Valley dictum of move fast and break things.
 Apparently, the things getting broken include the windows of his prototype vehicles.

 The Cybertruck offers bold looks and bold numbers.
 The question is, will truck lovers be won over by the impressive capabilities or repelled by the radical design?
 We’re excited to know either way.